The basis for NHR payments to LHNs in New South Wales was advised by the NSW Ministry of Health to be as follows:

 - Private patients (service and accommodation adjustments)

-The negotiation process allows for relevant local LHN service issues and activity impact to be communicated with the NSW Ministry of Health (Ministry) to assess the potential impact on future year activity volumes and the relevance of related service strategies to address these.
-It is important that negotiation processes recognise that funding and purchasing are undertaken in the environment of a capped State/Commonwealth funding pool for 2013-14 and recognition that NSW contributes the larger portion of these funds as well as being responsible for management of the system as a whole.
+The negotiation process allows for relevant local LHN service issues and activity impacts to be communicated with the NSW Ministry of Health (Ministry) to assess the potential impact on future year activity volumes and the relevance of related service strategies to address these.
+It is important that negotiation processes recognise that funding and purchasing are undertaken in the environment of a capped State/Commonwealth funding pool for 2014-15 and recognition that NSW contributes the larger portion of these funds as well as being responsible for management of the system as a whole.
 When negotiations have concluded, the Ministry incorporates the final activity targets in each LHN’s annual Service Agreement.
 Where an LHN achieves delivery of selected services through Affiliated Health Organisations or contracted services with a private provider these arrangements are to be specified in agreements between the LHN and the respective provider.
 Both the funding (and subsidy) and associated activity pertaining to such providers are included in the budget and the activity estimates appearing in the LHN’s annual Service Agreement.

 Cash payments processed within the National Health Funding Pool (NHFP) Payments System and included within the Administrator’s monthly reports are based on the accrued budget for both ABF and in-scope Block Funding derived from the LHN Service Agreements after deducting an allowance to recognise own sourced revenue earned, and retained by the LHNs and liabilities for superannuation and long service leave which are accepted by the Crown.